find your perfect postgrad program

 MBA in Public Administration

-An MBA in Public Administration provides graduates to work in high up positions in the workplace, particularly in non-profit and public service organisations.
-The MBA in Public Administration explores management within the executive levels of government agencies as well as that within other major organisations, and they are designed to teach students about the principles of public administration, public policy, and financial management.
+An MBA in public administration provides graduates to work in high up positions in the workplace, particularly in non-profit and public service organisations.
+This MBA will explore management within the executive levels of government agencies as well as that within other major organisations, and it is designed to teach students about the principles of public administration, public policy and financial management.

-While there are many specialised MBA programs in Public Administration available to study in the United States - in Europe it is an optional area of study that often forms part of a more general MBA program.
+While there are many specialised MBA programs in public administration available to study in the United States, in the UK and Europe it is usually an optional area of study that forms part of a more general MBA program.

 PhD in Public Administration

-Studying a PhD in Public Administration will give students the chance to delve into this fascinating area in even more detail.
-A PhD in Public Administration will take a minimum of 36 months to complete full time – and 6 years as a part-time program.
+Studying a PhD in public administration will give students the chance to delve into this fascinating area in even more detail.
+A PhD in Public Administration will take a minimum of 36 months to complete full time – and six years as a part-time program.

 Typical job titles